Danct12/linux-deploy-in-daily-use/log.md

 Now I have to go to ~~Starbucks~~ Circle K to use their 2 MB/s Wi-Fi.

 I wonder.. if this will going well..?

+Beside that, welcome back to school, kids (or students)!

+Seems like Circle K is now full of people, and the network is throttling alot, so sometimes I get 1 MB/s and later on it turned to a piece of junk speed.

+At the current time writing, congrats for reaching 4,182 words, including this message.